hrin-yoon/4D-RADAR/README.md

 ##### < Single PC communocattion >

 -  You don't need to configure the 2. setting if you're using a single PC.
--  If you want to communicate using a single PC, you need to open 4 terminals.
+-  If you want to communicate using a single PC, you need to open 4 terminals (4 on PC1).

 ```cmd
 $ python3 psudo_radar.py # terminal 1